Chaos Zero Nightmare (CZN)Mei LinBuild and Guide

 • Incredible self-buffing capabilities.

-• Can apply Passion Weakness on enemies to always deal Tenacity Damage and gain attribute damage bonus herself and Passion Allies
+• Can apply Passion Weakness on enemies to always deal Tenacity Damage and gain attribute damage bonus herself and Passion Allies.

 • Outstanding burst single-target damage.